cooltehno/ardour-cooltehno-lua/README.md

 ### Description:

-This script lets user to toggle the Input Monitor of the <b>Editor</b>'s Mixer Strip.
+This script lets a user to toggle the Input Monitor of the <b>Editor</b>'s Mixer Strip.
 The goal is to make this action assignable through the Keyboard Shortcuts Ardour's window.
 This script works both with Ardour 6.9 & 7.x.

 (There's allready the assignable action in Ardour for Input Monitor - <b>but</b> this works only for Mixer window (Default Shortcut - "I")).